Year 2 2023 - 2024

 I am very excited to be your new teacher and I cannot wait to help you to be the best you can be!

-Our main text for this half-term is 'Nibbles the Book Monster', by Emma Yarlett.
+Our main text for this half-term is 'Major Glad, Major Dizzy' by Jan Oke.

 Maths

-- Recognise and use symbols for pounds (£) and pence (p)
+- Recognise and use symbols for pounds (£) and pence (p); combine amounts to make a particular value

 Phonics

-Read Write Inc. sessions will continue to develop the children's reading skills as they learn their sounds, segmenting and blending whilst also developing their comprehension skills.
+Children will have regular Read Write Inc. sessions to continue to develop their reading skills and comprehension skills.
 If you would like to help your child to practise their phonic knowledge for reading at home, then follow the link www.ruthmiskin.com for more information.

-During Science this half term, we will be learning about living things and their habitats
+During Science this half term, we will be learning about minibeasts.

 We will:

-- Be able to identify and name a variety of plants, animals and their habitats
+- Identify and name a variety of plants and animals in their habitats, including microhabitats.

-During our history sessions this half term, we will be learning all about The Great Fire of London
+During our history sessions this half term, we will continue our learning about The Victorians, as well as comparing aspects of life today with the past.

 Some useful websites: